Snater/CLNDR2/README.md

     // onMonthChange is also set, it is fired BEFORE onYearChange.
     onYearChange: function(month: Date) {...},

-    // Triggered when a user navigates forward an interval, if `lengthOfTime` option is configured.
+    // Triggered when a user navigates forward an interval.
     nextInterval: function(start: Date, end: Date) {...},

-    // Triggered when a user navigates back an interval, if `lengthOfTime` option is configured.
+    // Triggered when a user navigates back an interval.
     previousInterval: function(start: Date, end: Date) {...},

-    // Triggered whenever the time period is changed as configured in lengthOfTime.
+    // Triggered whenever the time period is changed.
     onIntervalChange: function(start: Date, end: Date) {...},
   },